 Technically, calligraphy, requires special tools — usually a pointed pen and dip ink.
 But if you're just dabbling and haven't invested in calligraphy tools, don't fret: we've got some work-arounds that let you explore this craft with whatever you have on hand.

-Paper quilling is just. so. cool.
-But if you're a beginner, the learning curve can be steep (and maybe even a little frustrating).
+Paper quilling is insanely cool, but if you're a beginner the learning curve can be steep.
 Luckily, knowing a few key tips and hacks makes all the difference.
 You got this!

 Making your own stationary is THE BEST way to share your creativity with all your favorite peeps.
 And while you certainly can dive into the world of card making with nothing more than a pair of scissors, some construction paper and a bottle of white school glue, having a few more specialized tools and materials on hand will make the whole process a whole lot more fun.